lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 As part of the requirements for Electronic Invoice in Peru, your company needs to select a Signature Provider that will take care of the document signing process and manage the SUNAT validation response.
-Odoo offers three options:
+Konvergo ERP offers three options:

-  1. IAP (Odoo In-App Purchase)
+  1. IAP (Konvergo ERP In-App Purchase)

   2. Digiflow